Drag coefficient: Concept

-The wake produced is very small and drag is dominated by the friction component.
-Therefore, such a body (here an airfoil) is described as streamlined, whereas for bodies with fluid flow at high angles of attack, boundary layer separation takes place.
-This mainly occurs due to adverse pressure gradients at the top and rear parts of an airfoil.

-Due to this, wake formation takes place, which consequently leads to eddy formation and pressure loss due to pressure drag.
+As a result, wake formation occurs, leading to eddy formation and pressure loss due to pressure drag.
 In such situations, the airfoil is stalled and has higher pressure drag than friction drag.
 In this case, the body is described as a blunt body.

 A streamlined body looks like a fish (tuna), Oropesa, etc. or an airfoil with small angle of attack, whereas a blunt body looks like a brick, a cylinder or an airfoil with high angle of attack.
 For a given frontal area and velocity, a streamlined body will have lower resistance than a blunt body.
 Cylinders and spheres are taken as blunt bodies because the drag is dominated by the pressure component in the wake region at high Reynolds number.

 To reduce this drag, either the flow separation could be reduced or the surface area in contact with the fluid could be reduced (to reduce friction drag).
 This reduction is necessary in devices like cars, bicycle, etc. to avoid vibration and noise production.